 For a discussion of our general partner's right to contribute capital to maintain its current general partner interest if we issue additional units, please read "- Issuance of Additional Partnership Interests."

 Voting Rights

 The following is a summary of the unitholder vote required for approval of the matters specified below.
-Matters that require the approval of a "unit majority" require:
+Matters that require the approval of a "unit majority" require the approval of a majority of the common units.